Whatapalaver/100_Days_of_Code/README.md

 ## Log

+### R2D27
+We had a session on encapsulation this morning and then went onto the [solo skills challenge](https://github.com/Whatapalaver/secret_diary) to prepare a single class SecretDiary app and then split it into multiple classes using the principles of single responsibility, all using TDD of course.
+This was really useful for me as I'm still pretty nervous about the communication between methods across classes.

+More pairing on the Oystercard challenge this afternoon.

 ### R2D26
 Start of Week 2 of the Makers course.
 Had a code review in the morning and went through my solution for the airport challenge.
 Had some good suggestions for improving RSpec test readability.